bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 # Operations on vectors {#S-VectorOps}

 Recall that Compress(x, d) maps a field element x into {0, ..., 2^d-1}.
-In Kyber always d <= 11 and so we can interpret Compress(x, d) as a field element again.
+In Kyber d is at most 11 and so we can interpret Compress(x, d) as a field element again.

 In this way, we can extend Compress(-, d) to polynomials by applying